tarwn/lessthandot-hugo/blogs/content/posts/2012-01-25-automating-index-statistics-collection.md

 **Review and Problems with this Design**

-In review, we’ve talked about how to do several things to make this package possible.
+In review, we've talked about how to do several things to make this package possible.

   1. Dynamic file lists for reusable package executions on several SQL Server Instances
   2. Shred variables and map them to multiple variables for each column returned by using the Foreach Loop Container and the ADO Enumerator